 PTSD is distressing.
-While many people experience anxiety guilt or agitation after a traumatic event most of these acute stress reactions settle down within four weeks of a trauma.
-Most people with acute stress reactions make a full recovery, however the experience of an acute stress reaction does increase the risk of developing a longer term PTSD.
-People with PTSD suffer persistent distress long after the event (at least 4 weeks after), and although most PTSD is resolved within six months following the trauma, some go on to experience chronic distress.
+While many people experience anxiety, guilt or agitation after a traumatic event, most of these acute stress reactions settle down within four weeks of a trauma.
+Most people with acute stress reactions make a full recovery.
+However, the experience of an acute stress reaction does increase the risk of developing a longer-term PTSD.
+People with PTSD suffer persistent distress long after the event (at least four weeks after) and, although most PTSD is resolved within six months following the trauma, some go on to experience chronic distress.

 Many people blame themselves for the circumstances of their trauma and so they respond with shame and guilt to the distress.
 It may be difficult to elicit the symptoms because people conceal their distress or because they themselves are bewildered by the powerful psychological challenges they are going through.

-Along with the scale of the trauma and the extent of the loss, certain other factors increase the likelihood of developing a PTSD, these include the predictability of the trauma, the sudden nature of its onset and the perception of loss of control.
-“If the patient is wounded or exposed to pain, heat, or cold, the biological and psychological experience can be intensified… PTSD can occur in persons who have witnessed a violent injury or the unnatural death of another person and those who have learned that a loved one was involved in such an event.
-One study reported that PTSD developed in approximately 14 percent of those who experienced the sudden, unexpected death of a loved one, making this event the single most frequent traumatic event to occur in both men and women, accounting for 39 percent of cases of PTSD in men and 27 percent of cases in women”.
+Along with the scale of the trauma and the extent of the loss, certain other factors increase the likelihood of developing a PTSD.
+These include the predictability of the trauma, the sudden nature of its onset and the perception of loss of control.
+“If the patient is wounded or exposed to pain, heat or cold, the biological and psychological experience can be intensified… PTSD can occur in persons who have witnessed a violent injury or the unnatural death of another person and those who have learned that a loved one was involved in such an event.
+One study reported that PTSD developed in approximately 14% of those who experienced the sudden, unexpected death of a loved one, making this event the single most frequent traumatic event to occur in both men and women, accounting for 39% of cases of PTSD in men and 27% of cases in women”.

-The causes of PTSD are biological and psychological and social.
+The causes of PTSD are biological, psychological and social.
 This is a condition that illustrates supremely the interrelationship of these three mental forces.
 Modern scientific data suggest the genetic and brain basis for the condition in a compelling way.
-Brain regions involved in memory formation (amygdala, hippocampus and the prefrontal cortex) and specific proteins necessary for the maintenance of fear memories appear to be dysfunctional in people with PTSD; but as with many mental health problems there is no single gene involved in PTSD and the brain regions which appear to be dysfunctional form a basis for the development of PTSD rather than a specific cause for the clinical distress.
+Brain regions involved in memory formation (amygdala, hippocampus and the prefrontal cortex) and specific proteins necessary for the maintenance of fear memories appear to be dysfunctional in people with PTSD.
+However, as with many mental health difficulties, there is no single gene involved in PTSD and the brain regions which appear to be dysfunctional form a basis for the development of PTSD, rather than a specific cause for the clinical distress.

-A similar picture also exists with the treatment of PTSD which relies on several “talking- therapies” such as trauma-based cognitive behavioural therapy (CBT) and eye movement desensitisation (EMDR).
-Medicines such as specific serotonin re-uptake inhibitors may also be useful.
-These techniques act in a holistic way to harness the capacity of the brain to re-learn new responses and new attitudes even when we are injured by horrific traumatic experiences.
+A similar picture also exists with the treatment of PTSD which relies on several talking- therapies, such as trauma-based cognitive behavioural therapy (CBT) and eye movement desensitisation (EMDR).
+Medicines such as specific serotonin re-uptake inhibitors (SSRIs) may also be useful.
+These techniques act in a holistic way to harness the capacity of the brain to re-learn new responses and new attitudes, even when we are injured by horrific traumatic experiences.